abdulsomod1/Odin-dashbord/README.md

 # Odin dashboard project

-> The project contains some information .
+> The dashboard gives you a bird's eye of your Works so you can see how your work is going.

 ![screenshot](./app_screenshot.png)

-The project is one of the project that tells about the doer .
+The project show out some abilities as well .

 ## Built With

-- HTML,
+- HTML semantic elements : div , ul and input etc .
-- CSS,
+- CSS elements : display flex , display grid , box shadow etc .
 - Reamdme

 ## Live Demo